devpi/devpi/doc/hooks.rst

     devpiserver_auth_user(userdict, username, password):
         """Needs to validate the username and password.

+        A dict must be returned with a key "status" with one of the following
+        values:
+            "ok" - authentication succeeded
+            "unknown" - no matching user, other plugins are tried "reject" - invalid password, authentication stops

-        In case of valid credentials a dict must be returned which optionally contains a list of the group names the user is member of stored on the "groups" key.
+        Optionally the plugin can return a list of group names the user is member of using the "groups" key of the result dict.
-        If returning False, the authentication for the user fails.
-No other plugin or devpi-server internals can change that.
-        If the hook returns None, then the next plugin or the devpi-server internal authentication is used.

-        The userdict argument is None if no user with the name username exists in devpi-server.
-If a user exists, it's a dictionary with infos about the user.
         """